myxie/shadow/docs/source/configuration.rst

-As mentioned earlier, it is also possible to use pre-calculated costs (i.e. completion time in seconds) when scheduling with *shadow*.
+As mentioned earlier, it is also possible to use pre-calculated costs (i.e. completion time in seconds) when scheduling with SHADOW.
 This approach is less flexible for scheduling workflows, but is a common approach used in the scheduling algorithm literature.
 This can be achieved by adding a list of costs per tasks to the workflow specification JSON file, in addition to the following 'header':